aljedaxi/zettel/pages/existentialism_course.md

 ## seriousness as a sort of authenticity
 ### what will The Outside say of you, your self?
 ## the relationship of freedom to goodness:
+milton speaks freedom in terms of djin, while Spinoza speaks of freedom *as* good
+##